jitsi/jitsi-videobridge/doc/tcp.md

 sends this message if a candidate in its SDP offer has the "ssltcp" protocol.

-If the option is not enabled (the property is set to false), jitsi-videobridge will generate regular "tcp" candidates and will expect to receive STUN messages right away.
+If the option is disabled (the property is set to false), jitsi-videobridge will generate regular "tcp" candidates and will expect to receive STUN messages right away.